Mizzou-CBMI/COSMOS2/docs/source/workflows/workflows.rst

 One2many (aka. scatter)
 +++++++++++++++++++++++++
-For each parent task in StageA, two or more new children are generated in StageB
+For each parent task in StageA, two or more new children are generated in StageB.

 .. code-block:: python